-All students in third and fourth grade will earn an S (satisfactory) or an N (needs improvement) in the three math and three reading objectives listed on the report card.
-They will also earn an S (satisfactory) or an N (needs improvement) in the area entitled Your Child in School.
+All students earn a rubric score in Writing ranging from 1 to 4.
+All students also earn an S (satisfactory) or an N (needs improvement) in the three math and three reading skill areas listed on the report card.
+Finally, students earn an S (satisfactory) or an N (needs improvement) for categories listed in the area entitled Your Child in School.